siril-teja/RBDmodel-io/README.md

 # RBDmodel-io
-Repository containing the Rigid Body Dynamic MATLAB model of the spine, referenced in Dukkipati 2025
+Repository containing the Rigid Body Dynamic MATLAB model of the spine, referenced in Dukkipati & Driscoll 2025

 ![Schematic of the RBD Input-Output model](schematic.png)